GENERAL

 ・The jet ferry to Kozushima operates only during Golden Week (late April to early May holidays) or in the summer: For those who wish to travel to Kozushima via Atami outside of these periods, please use the Shimoda route, which we will explain next.

-Toshima, Niijima, Shikinejima and Kozushima: From the Kansai area to Shimoda station via Atami station by Shinkansen
+Toshima, Niijima, Shikinejima, and Kozushima: Take the Shinkansen from the Kansai area to Shimoda Station via Atami.

 Access from Kansai area, Osaka, Kyoto or Kobe, to Tokyo Izu Islands, Japan JR Pass, flight, kansai map, Shimoda port